USCbiostats/software-dev/happy_scientist/parallel_computing/presentation.md

 *   Two changes in the call to `foreach`

     ```r
+    # random forest sequentially
     rf <- randomForest(X, y, ntree = 1000, nodesize = 3)

+    # random forest parallel (split up tree generation)
     rf_par <- foreach(ntree = rep(250, 4), .combine = combine, .packages = "randomForest") %dopar% {
         randomForest(X, y, ntree = ntree, nodesize = 3)
     }
     ```
-    *   The 'randomForest' package has its own combine function that we can call with `.combine = combine`
+    *   The 'randomForest' package already has a function to combine objects of class randomForest `.combine = combine`
-    *   The `.packages` option is used to export the 'randomForest' package to all the cores
+    *   The `.packages` option must be used to export the 'randomForest' package to all the cores
 *   In the previous examples, we never explicitly export variables to the cores
-    *   By default, all objects in the current environment that are refenced in `foreach` are exported
+    *   By default, (almost) all objects in the current scope that are refenced in `foreach` are exported
-    *   '.export' and '.noexport' can be used to control which objects are exported
+    *   `.export` and `.noexport` can be used to control which objects are exported

 *   Timing

     ```
     #          expr     mean   median
-    # 1          rf 43.15325 43.15325
+    # 1          rf 41.26863 41.26863
-    # 2 rf_parallel 13.66006 13.66006
+    # 2 rf_parallel 13.85913 13.85913
     ```